paramrajpura/HM_RAT/README.md

   * Preprocessing_squareArtefact.py

 This file will performe concatenation and removal of the "square shape artefact".
 Depending on the size of the files it use a lot of memory usage.
+This Python script works by concatenating the file

 File to preprocess should be in 3 different Folder :
   * mda_extracted_presleep